Raylc/PaST-pilot/README.md

 # PaST-pilot

-Pargeter， J., Liu, C., Beney Kilgore, M., Majoe, A., & Stout, D. (2022).
+Pargeter, J., Liu, C., Beney Kilgore, M., Majoe, A., & Stout, D. (2022).
 Testing the effect of learning conditions and individual motor/cognitive differences on knapping skill acquisition.
 Journal of Archaeological Method and Theory.

 ## Getting Started